Pub chain JD Wetherspoon full-year profit up 3 percent

-LONDON British pub chain JD Wetherspoon (JDW.L) posted a 3 percent rise in full-year profit and said it expected a "reasonable" outcome for the current year after seeing an improvement in like-for-like sales in the first six weeks.
+LONDON, Sept 12 British pub chain JD Wetherspoon posted a 3 percent rise in full-year profit and said it expected a "reasonable" outcome for the current year after seeing an improvement in like-for-like sales in the first six weeks.

 The firm, which has grown to over 900 pubs on demand for promotions like curry clubs and 'beer and a burger' bargains, said on Friday adjusted pretax profit for the year to 27 July was 79.4 million pounds, just beating market expectations of 77.3 million pounds, according to Thomson Reuters data.